-(b) Cash:
+(b) Cash at bank:

-Cash is measured at amortised cost.
-It comprises cash in hand and at bank, including short term deposits where original maturities do not exceed three months from the reporting date, and other financial instruments that are readily convertible to known amounts of cash, are subject to an insignificant risk of changes in value, and are held for the purpose of meeting short-term commitments.
+Cash at bank is measured at amortised cost.
+It includes short term deposits where original maturities do not exceed three months from the reporting date, and other financial instruments that are readily convertible to known amounts of cash, are subject to an insignificant risk of changes in value, and are held for the purpose of meeting short-term commitments.